hankfanchiu/rails-lite/README.md

 #save
 ```

-In addition, inheriting from ModelBase grants the `#where` method from the Searchable module to dynamically query from the RDBMS.
+In addition, inheriting from Model Base grants the `#where` method, from the Searchable module, to dynamically query from the SQL RDBMS.

-The Associatable module is extended as well, to provide the three standard association methods:
+The Associatable module is extended as well, to provide the three standard methods for model associations:

 ```
 belongs_to